collapsed-stacks/startups/questions/12233/invoicing-without-a-business-number.md

 - tagged: `legal`
 - score: 0

-<p>In Canada, by law, you must provide your business number when giving invoices.
+In Canada, by law, you must provide your business number when giving invoices.
 If a sole proprietor uses their name for their business name, they are not legally required to register their business (unless they exceed $30k).
 I do not have a number.
-Does this mean that I do not need it on my invoices?</p>
+Does this mean that I do not need it on my invoices?

 ## No Answers